top of page

 IMPORTANT!
 Before you loosen or remove the stock cross rail bracket bolts from the Expedition Rack, be sure to mark the positions of the two cross rails you'll be lifting, on both sides, to assist in returning the rails to their original positions.

-Blue tape applied to the outer track, marking each rail's front and back edge n both sides of the vehicle, is a safe way to indicate position without damaging the outer track.
+Blue tape applied to the outer track that marks each rail's front and back edges on both sides of the vehicle is the best way to indicate position without damaging the outer track.

 SIMPLE INSTRUCTIONS - Please see below for more detailed instructions and images.